Inside Rydal Cave, a slate-quarry cavern above Rydal Water, Lake District

 Years old — the volcanic green slate

-Rydal Cave Cathedral Cave Hodge Close Safety More guides FAQ
+Rydal Cave Cathedral Cave Hodge Close Millican Dalton's Priest's Hole Lacy's Caves White Scar (Dales) Safety More guides FAQ

 The complete guide